PoCInnovation/Workshops/software/25.Flutter/SETUP.md

 For this workshop, I recommend you to code on vsCode instead of Android Studio

-Here is a tuto to help you with [vsCode for Flutter](https://docs.flutter.dev/development/tools/vs-code)
+Here is a tutorial to help you with [VSCode for Flutter](https://docs.flutter.dev/development/tools/vs-code)

 ## Project setup